 A: Work-related functions can be tough to navigate for many.
 Guidelines for what is acceptable and what is not acceptable can help.
 Sharing some ground rules for behavior, in advance, is one way to minimize liability.

 Employees in leadership roles often set the tone for these events.
 If a company leader consumes a lot of alcohol and behaves unprofessionally, employees will often assume that is the norm, and begin to think that excessive drinking and/or inappropriate conduct is acceptable behavior.
 Even if ground rules are discussed in advance, if the leaders don’t support those ground rules at the event, then the ground rules are often dismissed.

 Many companies have moved away from “open bar” type of events and instead offer a one or two alcoholic drinks per employee.
 Others make arrangements in advance for rideshare vouchers or alternative ways of getting employees and guests home safely.
-Some companies hold events at hotels and reserve a block of rooms at a discounted rate so employees don’t drive home impaired.
+According to https://leppardlaw.com/, some companies hold events at hotels and reserve a block of rooms at a discounted rate so employees don’t drive home impaired.
 Alcohol-focused events are a challenge for some, especially those who may struggle with addiction.